-- All Bon Appétit staff will wear masks and gloves at all times.
+- All Bon Appétit staff wear masks and gloves at all times.

-- During every meal period, a designated Bon Appétit supervisor will help maintain physical distancing between guests and ensure that staff follow cleaning and disinfection protocols and schedules.
+- During every meal period, a designated Bon Appétit supervisor helps maintain physical distancing between guests and ensures that staff follow cleaning and disinfection protocols and schedules.

 - Bon Appétit's cleaning and sanitation schedules meet or exceed all local guidelines and national best practices.
 This includes frequent disinfection of high-touch surfaces, including wiping down tables and seats between guests and disinfecting all high-touch areas (such as door handles) every 20 minutes.

 - We have updated our decision tree and step-by-step action plan for unit managers who have employees who are sick or who may have had contact with someone diagnosed with COVID-19.
 It is important to note that Bon Appétit offers paid sick leave to all employees.

 When in-person dining resumes, how will the self-serve salad bar, condiment station, soda station, etc. be managed?

 Some self-service items have been reconfigured to be served by our staff, while others have been converted to pre-packaged grab-and-go options.
 We are compliant with Multnomah County guidelines, which prohibit all self-service activities during phase one and two.
 The resumption of self-service will be determined based on guidelines from the Multnomah County Health Department.